evncosta/100-Days-of-Code/Day 22/README.md

 A classic two-player Pong game implementation featuring paddle controls, ball physics, and real-time scoring.
 This project was completed as part of **Day 22** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 22: Pong Game** in the 100 Days of Code curriculum.
+It demonstrates classic arcade game development principles.

 ## 🎯 Project Overview

 The Pong Game features: